-For more information on MCWA's monitoring program call Customer Service at 585-442-7200.
+For more information on MCWA's monitoring program call Customer Service at 585-442-7200 or visit our website at www.mcwa.com.

 MONROE COUNTY WATER AUTHORITY

 Abundant.
 Inexpensive.
 Pure.

 The Monroe County Water Authority is the third largest water supplier in New York State, producing and delivering an average of 20 billion gallons of drinking water every year.
 As a public benefit corporation organized in 1950 under the New York State Public Authorities Law, our sole purpose is to provide you with quality water and reliable service at an affordable price.